Signs of Autism in a 3-Year-Old | Cadabam's CDC

 Differences in Autism Signs Between Girls vs. Boys

 Girls with ASD often show more subtle signs, sometimes masking their symptoms by copying their peers.
 Boys, on the other hand, tend to display more obvious behaviours.
 Since autism can look different in boys and girls, recognising the signs of an autistic child can be challenging, but early diagnosis is important.
+Once you have a clearer picture, our guide on supporting your autistic child at home offers evidence-backed strategies for daily life.

 Levels of Autism Spectrum Disorder (DSM-5)